Events

 · Mary Ward Centre, Southwark: Ground Floor hall

-The Naughty Nineties present a selection of the period’s greatest hits, introduced by their very own gavel-wielding Master of Ceremonies.
+I will once again be performing for The Naughty Nineties as they present their Christmas show.
+Featuring a selection of the period’s greatest hits, it will be introduced by their very own gavel-wielding Master of Ceremonies.
 Back in days before radio, TV and the internet the stars of Britain’s Music Halls – such as Marie Lloyd and Dan Leno - were household names.
 The songs they sang became part of popular culture and many are still well known today.
 Here's an example of what music hall sounds like: The Naughty Nineties are dedicated to preserving this important slice of our heritage and they regularly appear across London and the south-east.
 Their shows are performed in period costume and singing along is actively encouraged! <b>Tickets: £5 cash donation on the door</b> The show is held at the Mary Ward Centre, an adult further education college.
 It has different campuses and this one is in <b>Southwark</b>.
-This is <b>not</b> the Stratford site.
-How to get there 🚇 Southwark: Jubilee 🚇🚂 Waterloo: Bakerloo, Northern, Jubilee, Waterloo & City, National rail (some step-free access) 🚂 Waterloo East: National rail 🚇🚂 Blackfriars: Circle, District, Thameslink (step-free access).
+How to get there 🚇 Southwark: Jubilee (step-free access) 🚇🚂 Waterloo: Bakerloo, Northern, Jubilee, Waterloo & City, South Western Railway (some step-free access) 🚂 Waterloo East: Southeastern 🚇🚂 Blackfriars: Circle, District, Thameslink (step-free access).
 20 mins walk 🚶🏻♀️, or take the 40 or 63 bus 🚌 🚌 Bus 40 or 63: Pocock Street Content This show may contain 🚨 flashing lights, occasional adult humor, and some loud noises.
 Accessibility The venue is on the ground floor and there's level access.
 There is an accessible toilet in the corridor across the hallway (go down the corridor and it’s in the first right turn).
 The nearest accessible station is Southwark (Jubilee line)

 Watch me play